Download eBooks & Wiring Diagrams (FREE)

 Great tool for quickly cutting, stripping, and crimping on terminals.
 This will be one of your most frequently used tools when building your van's electrical system.

-Next, the solar charge controller needs to be wired to the designated batteries that you want to charge from the solar panels.
+Next, the solar charge controller must be wired to the designated batteries you want to charge from the solar panels.
 Every charge controller will have output ports that lead to the batteries.

-In the image below, you can see where these output ports are located from the same Victron MPPT charge controller.
+The image below shows where these output ports are located from the same Victron MPPT charge controller.

 Image of solar charge controller indicating output ports to the battery